Rasbash Lecture

 1991 – IFE become the Lead Body in drafting a Core Curriculum on Fire Safety

-The IFE celebrated its 75th Anniversary with a plaque unveiling in Edinburgh, recognising the support of Lothian and Borders Fire and Rescue Service.
-IFE Director David Williams launched a 75th Anniversary fund to assist fire engineers through bursaries and financial support.
+The IFE celebrated its 75th anniversary with a plaque unveiling in Edinburgh, recognising the support of Lothian and Borders Fire and Rescue Service.
+IFE launched a 75th Anniversary fund to assist fire engineers through bursaries and financial support.
+The year also saw the opening of the IFE Ontario branch.

 1995 – IFE launches new CPD policy